Also-ran Kings beat contending Mavs 111-99 to finish sweep - WHIZ News

 The Kings never trailed in the two games in Dallas, taking an 8-0 lead both times, then staying in front after the Mavericks got even multiple times in the second quarter.

-The Mavericks dropped a half-game behind the Lakers for fifth place in the West.
-LA was playing later.
+“All three of the games came during a stretch when we were playing pretty well from the standpoint of togetherness and rebounding and our defense was solid tonight,” Kings coach Luke Walton said.
+“It takes that type of effort to give yourself a chance to win.”

 Bagley returned to the startling lineup in his second game back after missing 23 with a broken left hand.
-While coach Luke Walton said he was still on a minutes restriction, he played 34 while going 10 of 16 from the field.
+While Walton said he was still on a minutes restriction, he played 34 minutes while going 10 of 16 from the field.

 Bagley and Hield combined for 13 of the points on a 15-3 run that gave the Kings an 87-70 lead in the third quarter.